BobRandomNumber/ComfyUI-HunyuanVideo_Foley/README.md

 -   **High-Fidelity Audio:** Generates 48kHz stereo audio using the advanced DAC VAE.
 -   **Video-to-Audio Synchronization:** Leverages the Synchformer model to ensure audio events are timed with visual actions.
 -   **Text-Guided Control:** Use positive and negative text prompts, powered by the CLAP model, to creatively direct the type of sound you want to generate.
+-   **Flexible Model Choice:** Includes support for the original high-quality model and a smaller, faster XL variant.
 -   **Modular:** The workflow is broken into logical `Loader`, `Sampler`, and `VAE Decode` nodes, mirroring the standard Stable Diffusion workflow.
 -   **Integrated:** Accepts video frames directly from popular loader nodes like `VHS_LoadVideoPath`, avoiding redundant file operations.
 -   **VRAM Management:** Caches models in VRAM for fast, repeated generations.
 Includes an optional "Low VRAM" mode to unload models after use, ideal for memory-constrained systems.